Shopaholics love the beautiful Spanish-inspired Country Club Plaza that has 150 places to shop and dine.

-Celebrities including Tina Turner have stayed at Hotel Phillips (from $179).
+Celebrities including Tina Turner have stayed at Hotel Phillips.
 Its glamorous Art Deco lobby features a symphony of gold, wood and decorative details.

 The Power and Light District pulses at night with 50 bars, clubs and restaurants, plus free concerts.

 Power and Light District